REVISED 03.06.21 – 90% of us, pro and home chefs alike, have cooked eggs, one of the most common foods on the planet, wrong. For generations!

 Part bad practice, part fear of bacteria, destroying eggs comes from the Culinary Dark Ages before the advent of refrigeration.

-Only a few, and I mean a few chefs know how to cook them properly.
+Only a few, and I mean a few, chefs, even pros, know how to cook them properly.
 That’s why Helen Mirren’s character, the owner of a Michelin-rated restaurant, uses the perfect omelette as a yardstick to hire her staff.
 Yet, you’ll laugh, but the food porn omelette in the Hundred-Foot Journey is cool looking, but still wrong!

 You can achieve amazing things with eggs in your kitchen, with your equipment, humble as it may be.
-Great eggs are not heat, or special gadgets.
-They’re about understanding, patience, and skill.
+Great eggs require knowledge, understanding, patience, and skill.

 Let’s try to understand the egg, from the science of it, and prepare it with that knowledge, and any egg dish, from scramble to quiche, can be perfect, light and airy.